The Science Behind Pit Stains & How to Stop Them

 Pit stains and wet marks don't just plague people with hyperhidrosis.
 Even if you only pit out from time to time, there’s nothing more embarrassing than flashing yellow sweat stains when waving to a friend, co-worker or boss.
 Here is the complete guide to yellow pit stains, what causes them and how you can banish them from your life for good.

 Pit Stains: What Doesn’t Work

 If you’re reading this article, you’ve most likely tried several tricks to contain your sweat and stop yellow sweat stains.
 You might avoid colored dress shirts (like the dreaded baby blue button-down) and stick to white ones that don’t show sweat marks as well.
-But opting for white shirts only only makes you susceptible to the formidable yellowish stains that appear after a few good sweats.
+But opting for white shirts only makes you susceptible to the formidable yellowish stains that appear after a few good sweats.

 The obvious solution is to slab on more underarm protection.
 The more the better, right?
 In fact, adults who use deodorant do so an average of 8.6 times per week.
 And for those between 18 and 24, that average jumps to 9.2 uses per week, according to Mintel International.

 Or, you might reach for the heavy-duty antiperspirants, which are shown to reduce sweating by up to 20 percent.
 However, this seemingly innocuous habit could be the source of those pesky sweat stains.

 Together your antiperspirant, sweat and cotton undershirt are a deadly yellowing combination that make those tough to get out.

 Yellow pit stains are caused when odorless, colorless sweat reacts with aluminum in antiperspirants.